 - legal costs such as solicitor’s fees

 - your monthly bills – such as gas, electricity, home phone, etc.

-If you can’t afford the costs right now, think about setting up a savings plan to help you reach your goal.
+If you cannot afford the costs right now, think about setting up a savings plan to help you reach your goal.

-If you’re on a low income, a first time buyer, a key worker, or only have small savings for a deposit, there are housing schemes available to help you buy your own home.
+If you are on a low income, a first time buyer, a key worker, or only have small savings for a deposit, there are housing schemes available to help you buy your own home.